 and universal coverage, feminist causes and civil rights protections for minorities.”

 John says that although one may need to compromise on policy in the legislative process, one should never compromise one’s values and goals.

 A Courageous, Ethical Leader

-Senator Marty stands up to powerful interests – even when it means standing alone.
-In 1998, Governor Jesse Ventura pushed through the biggest tax cut in Minnesota history.
-The legislation provided big rebate checks to people – with the state literally borrowing money to increase the size of the rebates! – as well as large, permanent tax cuts – that were heavily tilted in favor of the wealthiest Minnesotans – despite pressing housing, health, education, transportation, and other needs in the state.
+Senator Marty stands up to powerful interests, even when it means standing alone.
+In 1998, Governor Jesse Ventura passed the biggest tax cut in Minnesota history.
+The legislation provided rebate checks to people – with the state literally borrowing money to increase the size of the rebates – as well as large, permanent tax cuts that were heavily tilted in favor of the wealthiest Minnesotans, despite urgent housing, health, education, transportation, and other needs in the state.
 The political pressure was so great that even though the Senate was controlled by DFLers at the time, the legislation passed overwhelmingly – 65 to 1.

 Senator Marty was the only member of the entire Senate who had the courage to speak out and fight against the short-sighted tax cuts, arguing against both the unfairness of regressive tax cuts, and the state’s failure to meet social and economic needs.
 John has had the courage we need to stand up to for fairness, even when it means standing alone.

 The Pioneer Press did a profile of Senator Marty a number of years ago headlined, Marty not afraid to fight the big guns, describing how he has had the courage to stand up to the NRA, the anti-abortion lobby and other powerful interest groups at the capitol.
 The article described John as “one of the gutsiest members of the legislature.”